NormanDunbar/QLWikiConverter/QLWikiConverter.rst

     Normal text @@ Some code stuff @@ normal text again.

 This can occur anywhere in the line.
 In addition, code text may start on one line of a paragraph, extend over one or more lines, and then end on a subsequent line later on in the paragraph.
-There may also be multiple code text on a line.``RwapWiki`` correctly handles these situations.
+There may also be multiple embedded code sections on a single line. ``RwapWiki`` correctly handles these situations.

 Inline code text is converted to the following: